Drive with Uber

-|State||Is it legal?||Date legalised||Details|
+|State||Is it legal?||Date legalised||Details/Levies|

-|New South Wales||17 December 2015||$200 million of compensation was promised to taxi and care hire plate owners and operators.|
+|New South Wales||17 December 2015||$250 million of compensation was promised to taxi and car-hire plate owners and operators.|

 |Australian Capital Territory||30 October 2015||Drivers need to meet criteria and may need to pay additional licensing fees to drive with Uber.|

-|Victoria||25 August 2016||A $2 levy applied to taxi and ride-booking services in Victoria.|
+|Victoria||25 August 2016||A $1 levy applies to taxi and ride-booking services in Victoria.|

-|Queensland||5 December 2016||The government had previously issued a cease-and-desist notice to Uber.|
+|Queensland||5 September 2016||The government had previously issued a cease-and-desist notice to Uber.|

 |South Australia||1 July 2016||Taxi drivers will be compensated and a $1 metropolitan ride levy applies.|

-|Western Australia||December 18 2015||Ridesharing services must operate with an omnibus licence.|
+|Western Australia||December 18 2015||Ride-sharing services must operate with a Charter Vehicle Licence.|

-A short history of the world's largest ridesharing platform
+A short history of the world's largest ride-sharing platform

-How much does Uber cost?
+How much will an Uber journey cost?